Abstract and concrete labour: Overview

-So, Marx argues that human work is both (1) an activity which, by its useful effect, helps to create particular kinds of products, and (2) in an economic sense a value-forming activity that, if it is productively applied, can help create more value than there was before.
-If an employer hires labour, the employer thinks both about the value that the labour can add within his business, and about how useful the labour service will be for his business operations.
-That is, the right kind of work not only needs to get done, but it needs to get done in a way that it helps the employer to make money.
+So, Marx argues that human work is both (1) an activity which, by its useful effect, helps to create particular kinds of products, and (2) in an economic sense, a value-forming activity that, if it is productively applied, can help create more value than there was before.
+If an employer hires labour, the employer thinks both about how useful the labour service will be for his business operations, and about the value that the labour can create for his business.
+That is, the right kind of work not only needs to get done, but it also needs to get done in a way that it helps the employer to make money.

-If the labour makes no net addition to new value produced, then the employer makes no money from it, and the labour will be only an expense to him.
+If the labour makes no net addition to new value produced, then the employer makes no money from it.
+The labour will be only an expense to him.
 If the labour is only a net expense (overhead), then it is commercially speaking unproductive labour.
-Yet it may be very necessary to employ this unproductive labour, if, without its performance, considerable capital value would be lost from the employer's financial investments, or if business would fail without it.
-That is, labour may be very necessary to maintain capital value, even if it does not actually add value to capital, and does not directly add to net profit.
-So, the employer also buys unproductive labour because the employer's costs in this respect are lower than the loss of value that would occur, if he did not employ unproductive labour to maintain capital value, and to prevent loss of capital value.
-For example, cleaning work might seem a very menial and low-value activity, but if business equipment fails, customers stay away, and the staff get sick or hurt, it costs the business a lot of extra money.
+Yet, it may be very necessary to employ this unproductive labour.
+If that labour was not done, then considerable capital value might be lost from the employer's financial investments.
+Indeed, the business might fail without it.
+That is, labour may be very necessary to maintain capital value, although it does not actually add value to capital, and does not directly add to net profit.
+So, the employer also buys the "unproductive labour", because it reduces his costs.
+His labour costs will be lower than the loss of value that would occur, if he did not employ unproductive labour to maintain capital value, and to prevent loss of capital value.
+For example, cleaning work might seem a very menial and low-value activity.
+But if business equipment fails, customers stay away, and the staff get sick or injured, it costs the business a lot of extra money.

-However, Marx posited abstract labor, all labor-power, as homogeneous, productive labor due to the social nature of value.
-Labor power, whether managerial or otherwise, when exchanged directly with capital, is included in any calculation of the average socially necessary labor time for production of a specific commodity, and is still represented by variable capital and therefore value adding capital.